gapotchenko/gnu-tk/README.md

 #### Built-in Toolkits

-GNU-TK packages come with the following built-in toolkits to guarantee that GNU tools minimally work even when no specialized toolkit is available:
+The following built-in toolkits are bundled with GNU-TK packages to guarantee that GNU tools minimally work even when no specialized GNU toolkit is available:

 - **Windows:** [BusyBox](https://frippery.org/busybox/)